fluttercandies/flutter_photo_manager/README.md

   File? file;
   try {
     file = await entity.file;
-    handleFile(file!); // Custom method to handle the obtained file.
+    await handleFile(file!); // Custom method to handle the obtained file.
   } finally {
     if (Platform.isIOS) {
       file?.deleteSync(); // Delete it once the process has done.